TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/-mod/Index.rst

          Use this option instead of removing page information completely.

-         **Note** : This option and the item "Page Information" have been removed in TYPO3 6.0.
+         **Note:** This option and the item "Page Information" have been removed in TYPO3 6.0.

    Default